Jungle music: Re-emergent jungle scene

-A thriving underground movement producing and developing tracks in the style of the 1990s and some original (though mostly mainstream drum and bass) jungle producers have noticed this new enthusiasm for the original sound.
-Shy FX, for example, launched the Digital Soundboy label in 2005 to put out more jungle.
-The UK is still home to a thriving jungle scene.
-Frequent jungle nights at the Corsica Studios has been pivotal to the continued success of the genre.
+An underground movement producing a tracks in the style of the 1990s and some original (though mostly mainstream drum and bass) have taken notes of this renewed interest in the original sound.
+Shy FX, for example, launched the Digital Soundboy label in 2005 to release more jungle music.
+The UK continues to have an active jungle scene, with regular jungle nights at the Corsica Studios contributing to the genres continued popularity.
 The scene has grown with new producers such as Forest Drive West, Tim Reaper, Dead Man's Chest and Sully.

 The early to mid-2000s saw a jungle revival in the emerging drum-funk subgenre, with labels such as Scientific Wax, Bassbin Records and Paradox Music pushing for a more breaks orientated sound.
 Technicality and Bassbin events in London were spearheading this return to more traditional elements of jungle music.

 One of the scene's originators, Congo Natty, continued to release jungle music throughout the 2000s, culminating in the 2013 album Jungle Revolution.

 In 2018, Chase & Status produced an album exploring jungle sounds, RTRN II JUNGLE.

-In the 2020s, prevalent jungle record labels include Future Retro London, 3AM Eternal and Sub Code Records.
+In the 2020s, prevalent jungle record labels include Future Retro London, 3AM Eternal, Deep Jungle, and Hardcore Energy.